mrmatil/PythonXMLGenerator/README.md

 # PythonXMLGenerator

-### Simple App written in python for 2019/2020 XML Class
+### Simple App written in python for 2019/2020 XML and Python Classes
 ##### App gets data (NBA Teams) for years that user picks, using REST Api
 ##### Then XML code is generated with XML (etree) python library
 <br>